-What is Dadaism and how can it inspire your future designs?
+What is Dadaism and how can dada inspire your artwork and designs?

 Summary/Overview

-The Dadaism art movement, or Dada, is a nonsensical art form that celebrates creativity and imagination.
-Satirical, humorous and boundary-breaking, this intelligent and complex school of thought influenced a generation of artists who wanted to create something that was outside of regular convention.
+Dadaism refers to the Dada art movement, or Dada – a nonsensical art form that celebrates creativity and imagination.
+Satirical, humorous and boundary-breaking, the intelligent and complex school of thought that is Dada, influenced a generation of artists who wanted to create something outside of regular convention.

-The Dada movement worked as a direct contrast to the seriousness of World War I. In many ways Dadaism was a protest towards the conflict, pointing out the absurdity of war, through its own equally bizarre artwork.
-Dadaism was a powerful tool that swept across European countries like Germany and Switzerland.
+The Dada movement worked as a direct contrast to the seriousness of World War I. In many ways, Dadaism was a protest towards the conflict, pointing out the absurdity of war, through its own equally bizarre artwork.
+Dadaism was a powerful tool that swept across European countries like Germany and Switzerland, with the cabaret serving as a meeting spot for avant-garde creatives.

-Like any art form, Dadaism can be characterised by a few traits that allow it to be more recognisable to its audience.
+Like any art form, Dadaism can be characterised by a few unique traits.
+These include:

 Humour

-In such dark and turbulent times, artwork can lift spirits.
+In dark and turbulent times, artwork can lift spirits.
 In this case, Dadaism used humour and absurd imagery to lighten the mood, making its audience laugh with utter nonsense.
-Weird portraits, funny captions and impossible ideas found a natural home in Dada art.
+Weird portraits, absurd captions and impossible ideas found a natural home in Dada art.

 Contrast

-The very idea behind Dadaism art is to contrast the serious with the unserious and so throughout the movement there are clear examples of massive paradoxes.
-Clashing shapes and colours, and concepts that don’t match together all form the basis of Dada’s approach to contrast in art.
+The very idea behind Dadaism art is to contrast the serious with the unserious.
+So, throughout the movement, there are clear examples of paradoxes.
+Clashing shapes and colours and conflicting concepts all form the basis of Dada’s approach to contrast in art.

 Irrationalism